April 21st, 2020 Last Updated on: August 18th, 2021

 Other Plant-Based Ingredients

-The native people from North America were skilled farmers by the time the European settlers showed up.
+Native Americans were skilled farmers by the time the European settlers showed up.
 Even when they gathered natural food during their nomadic migrations, they enjoyed a host of vegetables, wild grains, and herbs to flavor their recipes.
 Some of these included melons, nuts, mushrooms, cactus, cabbage, onions, sage, mint, and pumpkins.

 Traditional Meats in Native American Foods